dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

     file-uploader-1-k2v0d            1/1       Running     0          1m
     ...

-A service has been created for our app but not exposed yet.
+A `Service` has been created for our app but not exposed via a `Route` yet.

 &#8680; Let’s fix this: